openstack-archive/tripleo-quickstart-extras/roles/baremetal-undercloud/README.md

 Some notes:

-* Even if virthost and undercloud are the same machine, the name “undercloud” will be inventoried after (see the baremetal playbook slide)
+* Even if virthost and undercloud are the same machine, the name “undercloud” will be inventoried in any case
 * Each action is tagged so it is possible to exclude a specific section
-* In any case some variables can be controlled via config settings:
+* Some variables can be controlled via config settings (look above in @Role usage)
-    * step_provide_undercloud: choose if you want to do undercloud machine provisioning
-    * step_prepare_undercloud: choose if you want to install repos and basic packages on undercloud
-    * step_overcloud_images: choose if you want to download overcloud images

 Dependencies
 ------------